MULTIPLE MYELOMA & DISABILITY BENEFITS

 You do not need to obtain SSD benefits for multiple myeloma on your own.
 Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and living your life.
 Our attorneys and staff can:

-If you file your application for SSD benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for SSD benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back quickly.

 WE ARE EXPERTS IN SSD CASES